oneapi-src/oneAPI-tab/hardware/README.rst

   * Async exception support.
   * Device aggregation.
   * Improvements to suggested group size returned by L0.
+  * Questions:

+    * Unified runtime would be more useful to this project as a standard?

+      To convince Java community to use this software stack a standard is more appealing.
+Easier to justify a standard because not controlled by one party.

 Tiles-as-devices model in Level Zero
 ------------------------------------